-Angela Bassett, Anthony Mackie, Benedict Cumberbatch, Black Panther, Captain America The Winter Soldier, Cate Blanchett, Chadwick Boseman, Chris Evans, Chris Hemsworth, DC Comics, Doomwatch, Forest Whitaker, Gal Godot, Gerry Davis, Jeff Goldblum, Kit Pedler, Lupita Nyong'o, Mark Ruffalo, Marvel Comics, Michael Powell, Samuel L. Jackson, Scarlett Johansson, Simon Oates, third eye cinema podcast, Thor Ragnarok, Tom Hiddleston, Wonder Woman
+Angela Bassett, Anthony Mackie, Benedict Cumberbatch, Black Panther, Captain America The Winter Soldier, Cate Blanchett, Chadwick Boseman, Chris Evans, Chris Hemsworth, DC Comics, Doomwatch, Forest Whitaker, Gal Godot, Gerry Davis, Jeff Goldblum, Kit Pedler, Lupita Nyong'o, Mark Ruffalo, Marvel Comics, Marvel Studios, Michael Powell, Samuel L. Jackson, Scarlett Johansson, Simon Oates, third eye cinema podcast, Thor Ragnarok, Tom Hiddleston, Wonder Woman

 A collection of ongoing, shorter form coverage of largely comic book related film reviews (and one classic UK television episode review as a bonus), these all originally appeared on the Third Eye Cinema Facebook page, mostly over the past few months (but with one dating all the way back to 2014…)